 Now that his love for Warhammer 40k is out in the open, the wider fandom has taken notice.
 Henry Cavill has been immortalised by one hobbyist in Warhammer form.
 Titled ‘Heinrich Cavillius’ this Adeptus Custodes figure represents around 100 hours of work for Warhammer fan Simon Cook.
 In addition to this figure, Cavill is available as a High Elf hero in Total War: Warhammer 2 DLC.
 As Cavill’s a fan of PC gaming and the Total War series in particular, we think this is an excellent fit.

-Our 2022 April fools story, which hoodwinked much of the Warhammer internet, had Cavill playing the Emperor in an open-world RPG by Dark Soul’s creator FromSoftware.
+Maybe one day he’ll even star in a 40k videogame like the one in our 2022 April fools story.
+The fake game, which hoodwinked much of the Warhammer internet, had Cavill playing the Emperor in an open-world RPG by Dark Souls creator FromSoftware.
 In case you’ve seen that floating around the interwebs, let us quickly confirm that, yes, we were having you on.
 Sorry.